AuraDevelopmentTeam/InvSync/README.md

 * Build: Run [gradle] in the repository root: `gradlew[.bat] build`
 * If obscure Gradle issues are found try running `gradlew clean` and `gradlew cleanCache`

+## Development builds

+Between each offical release there are several bleeding edge development builds, which you can also use.
+But be aware that they might contain unfinished features and therefore won't work properly.

+You can find the builds here: https://gitlab.brainstonemod.com/BrainStone/InvSync/pipelines

+On the right is a download symbol, click that a dropdown will open.
+Select "build".
+Then you'll download a zip file containing all atrifacts including the plugin jar.

 ## Signing

 ### PGP Signing